ronaldtorres/website/_posts/2018-08-19-open-source-mindfulneess.md

 - [Why open source developers are burning out: No respect](https://www.techrepublic.com/article/why-open-source-developers-are-burning-out-no-respect/)
 - [https://nolanlawson.com/2017/03/05/what-it-feels-like-to-be-an-open-source-maintainer/](https://nolanlawson.com/2017/03/05/what-it-feels-like-to-be-an-open-source-maintainer/)

-In this blog post I'll walk you through some changes I've made to have a healthier relationship with the open source world.
+In this blog post I'll walk you through some of the principles I'm sticking to in order to have a healthier open source contributions:

 ### It's not my job
 Open source is something that I do in my free time, something I'm not getting paid for, and which do for fun.
-While I have responsibilities and obligations at work
+I don't take open source responsibilities that seriously and dedicate the amount of time I consider healthy and balanced with other responsibilities.
+If notice I'm assuming too many responsibilities and dedicating too much time is because I stop having fun and start worrying too much about the project.
+That does not mean that we don't have responsibilities, because open source projects come with them.
+As soon as developers and companies depend on it, they'll find bugs or constraints which they'll need to get fixed and improved.
+If you don't have some commitment to the project, no one will use it.
+It's up to you to ensure that the commitment is well

-### Have a vision and stick to it
+### Have a vision
+When I start an open source project I write down what I'm aiming for with it.
+Which issues I'm trying to solve, the maintenance the project is going to have, is it short or long term project?
+By doing so you avoid developers setting wrong expectations and you can use it to steer the project and guide discussions.

+### Stick to your vision
+A vision is useless if we don't embrace it.
+We might hear lots of different opinions along the way.
+People that like your project and start supporting it since it's a baby, people that don't believe in the idea and think it's not worth spending time on something like that.
+If I dreamed with the project and envisioned it, I appreciate feedback but I'd like to prove myself wheter it was a wrong decision or something that brings value to developers.

+### Priorities

 ### Say no when you have to
 This is something I struggle a lot with because overall, I don't know how to say no. Luckilly, I'm getting better at this with some work.
 When